12 of the Best Vegan Protein Sources

 So whether you’re looking for new ingredients for your next plant-based feast, or are simply seeking inspiration for high-protein alternatives as you transition into a diet containing fewer animal products, read on for 12 of the very best sources of vegan protein.

 Lentils are nutritional powerhouses, containing around 18g of protein per cooked cup.
 Delicious in soups and dahls, or as a component of salads, one cup will also provide you with half your daily recommendation of fibre, while providing ample folate, manganese and iron, too.
 Grouped with beans as part of the legume family, lentils are extremely easily digested.
 The rule tends to be the smaller the bean, the easier to stomach.

 Soybeans are extremely high in protein, providing the body with all the essential amino acids it needs.
 Tofu and tempeh are both made from soybeans, the former from bean curds pressed together much like how cheese is made, and the latter made by pressing together fermented soybeans into a patty.
-A portion of 85g of tempeh provides 15g of protein, and if you source it GMO-free and organic you’ll have no issues with what increasingly seems to be a blown out of proportion reporting of oestrogen imbalance.
+A portion of 85g of tempeh provides 15g of protein, and if you source it GMO-free and organic you’ll have no issues with what increasingly seems to be a blown out of proportion reporting of estrogen imbalance.

 Lupin Beans/Lupini Bean

 Popular in traditional Mediterranean cooking, lupin or lupini beans are one of the highest sources of plant-based protein available at approximately 40% of their total nutritional split and 26g per cup.
 Closely related to peas, the bright yellow legume has a bitter taste thanks to the alkaloids in them, but boast excellent bioavailability so that impressive protein content doesn’t go to waste.